 "Legal conflicts of interest may arise if a 501(c)(3) tax exempt charity is associated with a for-profit parent because the charity must exist to benefit the greater public good, must be headed by an independent board of directors, and generally draw the bulk of their support from public source," wrote Candid Learning, an education resource for nonprofits.

 For-profit business owners seeking to start a nonprofit should be careful to create subsidiaries that are not related in any respect to their for-profit business.
 For instance, a nonprofit formed by a law firm could sponsor a local animal shelter but should avoid providing legal services in any way.
-Likewise, the nonprofit should not be entirely reliant on the services or products of a for-profit company to achieve its core mission.
+Likewise, the nonprofit should not entirely rely on the services or products of a for-profit company to achieve its core mission.

 Can a nonprofit form a for-profit arm?